-We believe that Collective Worship in our school aims to provide opportunity for all pupils and staff to experience the above.
+We believe that Prayer and Liturgy in our school aims to provide opportunity for all pupils and staff to experience the above.

-Collective Worship is a very important part of our school life.
-We have daily class Collective Worship and weekly school Collective Worships.
-Collective Worship is generally led by the GIFT Chaplaincy Team and the children have opportunities to plan their own Collective Worships.
+Prayer and Liturgy is a very important part of our school life.
+We have daily class and weekly school Prayer and Liturgy.
+Liturgical Prayer is generally led by the GIFT Chaplaincy Team and the children have opportunities to plan their own Liturgical Prayer.

 We hold our weekly joint class masses in our school hall each Wednesday at 11am where the children sit alternately with an older child next to a younger child to build friendships.
 Mass is led by Fr Rob and everyone is welcome, just come to the school office.
 You can see the slides we use for mass and the hymns that we sing by clicking here.
 In the slides we have included pictures that link to our “Come and See” RE scheme of work.